SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Introduction

-As quantum technologies transition from experimental prototypes to operational systems -- driven by initiatives such as the European Quantum Communication Infrastructure (EuroQCI)\footnote{\url{https://digital-strategy.ec.europa.eu/en/policies/european-quantum-communication-infrastructure-euroqci}} -- there is an urgent need to understand and manage their security risks.
-Classical cybersecurity frameworks, such as MITRE ATT\&CK\footnote{\url{https://attack.mitre.org/}}, Lockheed Martin Cyber Kill Chain\footnote{\url{https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html}}, or the NIST SP 800-30 Guide for Conducting Risk Assessments \cite{nist80030r1}, have proven effective in characterising adversarial behaviour in conventional IT environments.
-We use MITRE ATT\&CK because it provides a globally recognised, detailed, and continuously updated knowledge base of real-world adversary tactics and techniques, making it more actionable and comprehensive than traditional frameworks for detecting, mitigating, and understanding cyber threats.
-Inspired by this success, we aim to develop a similarly structured taxonomy and risk model tailored to the quantum domain.
+With quantum communication moving from experimental prototypes to operational deployments, driven by initiatives such as the European Quantum Communication Infrastructure (EuroQCI) \cite{euroqci_eu_commission}, understanding and managing their security risks becomes a practical necessity.
+Classical cybersecurity frameworks such as MITRE ATT\&CK \cite{mitre_attack}, the Lockheed Martin Cyber Kill Chain \cite{lockheed_cyber_kill_chain}, and NIST SP 800-30 \cite{nist80030r1} have proved effective for characterising adversarial behaviour in IT environments.
+We adopt MITRE ATT\&CK as the structural basis because its technique-level granularity and continuous community updates make it directly actionable for detection and mitigation.
+The taxonomy introduced here adapts the ATT\&CK conceptual structure to quantum communication systems rather than replicating it.